ThisIsMyGithubRepo/Guppy/README.md

 Guppy is a Windows .Net WPF Core 3.1 App.
 Honestly, I kinda hate the implementation...but I don't have a better idea for how to deal with the serial stream, and that fact that there is no easy way to pair a command with it's response (no correlation Id, and you see responses to commands from all sources...).
 Ah well, it works and was an experiment.

+Note: The screenshots all show 20 buttons.
+It has 30 now.

 <!-- ABOUT THE PROJECT -->
 ## About The Project